When it comes to investing in the stock market, there are a number of different providers to choose from.

 This will help reduce taxable gains, saving you more in taxes.
 You also have the option to turn on tax coordinated portfolios across your accounts as well as your spouses to ensure maximum tax savings.

-Vanguard typically has quarterly rebalancing of their portfolios, but it can vary as stated in their advisor agreement.
+Vanguard typically has quarterly rebalancing of their portfolios when working with your own advisor, but it can vary as stated in their advisor agreement.

 This can be a disadvantage as portfolios may drift away from their target allocations and develop more risk as well as possibly harmful return characteristics.

 Betterment, on the other hand, is always rebalancing in a tax efficient manner.
 Through the use of technology and algorithms, Betterment can make sure every portfolio is contains the right asset mix, maintaining its proper allocation.